This guide will provide you plenty of ideas on what to do in Vienna in 1, 2 or 3 days! And, if you have an extra day, I have ideas for that day too!

 If you are into the quirky side of things the Hundertwasserhaus is for you.
 This house was built between 1983 and 1985 according to the ideas of Friedensreich Hundertwasser (hence the name) with architect Joseph Krawina as a co-author.

 A visit to the house is short since only the exterior can be admired.
-I am mentioning this since this place is a bit out there (I even had problems to find it).
+I am mentioning this since this place is a bit out there (I even had problems finding it).
 If you are pressed for time, you may have to skip this.

 The Kunst Haus Wien, a museum dedicated to the life and legacy of Hundertwasser, is located only a few blocks away from the Hundertwasserhaus.